 - Geo-Locate.
 As a real estate professional, you may have clients from around the country.
-But chances are that 90% of your clients are either currently residents of your service area.
+But chances are that 90% of your clients are either current residents of your service area.
 Or they are visiting the area.
 You can target people who have either been in your area recently or live there.
 You can target down to a certain zip code or a whole metropolitan area.
 But do limit your search.

 - Test and Adapt.
 Some ads will be instant winners.
 Others will be obvious losers.
 Some fall in between.
-Test ads of on a small scale.
+Test ads on a small scale.
 Then up your budget on the ad that gets the best results.

 Step 4.
 Use Search Engine Advertising to Reach Your Target at Precisely the Right Time